s3ec/freetime/README.md

 1. Click the Windows button, search for PowerShell, right-click, and choose **Run as administrator**
 2. Enter the command: **Set-ExecutionPolicy RemoteSigned**
-3. open powershell run this command: winget install -e --id Git.Git    (if u got installation prompt please do yes ) 4.run this comand : git clone https://github.com/s3ec/freetime
+3. open powershell run this command: winget install -e --id Git.Git    (if u got installation prompt please do yes )
+4. run this comand : git clone https://github.com/s3ec/freetime
 5. Navigate to Script Directory: Use **cd freetime** to go to your script folder.
 6. Run the Script: Type **.\psearch.ps1**

 If you want to stop script use ctrl+c